googleforgames/open-saves/docs/deploying.md

 ### Deploying

-Run the following commands to deploy the containerized application to Cloud Run:
+Run the following commands to deploy the containerized application to Cloud Run.
 This uses the beta version of the Cloud Run service because we are using the VPC connector and http2 features.